-At March 31, 2008, a total of 1,647 phantom units were outstanding, which have been awarded under the 2006 LTIP to the non-executive members of our board of directors.
+At June 30, 2008, a total of 1,647 phantom units were outstanding, which have been awarded under the 2006 LTIP to the non-executive members of our board of directors.
 Each phantom unit will pay out in cash on April 30, 2011 or, if earlier, the date the director is no longer serving on the board of directors, whether by voluntarily resignation or otherwise.
-Phantom unit awards to non-executive directors are accounted for similar to SFAS 123(R) liability awards
+Each participant is also entitled to cash distributions equal to the product of the number of phantom units granted to the participant and the per TEPPCO Unit cash distribution that TEPPCO paid to its unitholders.
+Phantom unit awards to non-executive directors are accounted for similar to SFAS 123(R) liability awards.

-At March 31, 2008, a total of 66,225 UARs were outstanding, which have been awarded under the 2006 LTIP at an exercise price of \$45.30 per TEPPCO Unit to the non-executive members of our board of directors.
+On June 20, 2008, 29,429 UARs were awarded under the 2006 LTIP at an exercise price of \$33.98 per TEPPCO Unit to a non-executive member of our board of directors in connection with his election to the board.
+At June 30, 2008, a total of 95,654 UARs were outstanding, which have been awarded under the 2006 LTIP at a weighted average exercise price of \$41.82 per TEPPCO Unit to the non-executive members of our board of directors.
 The UARs will be subject to five year cliff vesting and will vest earlier if the director dies or is removed from, or not re-elected or appointed to, the board of directors for reasons other than his voluntary resignation or unwillingness to serve.
-When the UARs become payable, the director will receive a payment in cash equal to the fair market value of TEPPCO Units subject to the UARs on the payment date over the fair market value of TEPPCO Units subject to the UARs on the date of grant.
+When the UARs become payable, the director will receive a payment in cash equal to the fair market value of the TEPPCO Units subject to the UARs on the date of grant.
 UARs awarded to non-executive directors are accounted for similar to SFAS 123(R) liability awards.

-At March 31, 2008, a total of 335,723 UARs were outstanding, which have been awarded under the 2006 LTIP at an exercise price of \$45.35 per TEPPCO Unit to certain employees providing services directly to us.
+At June 30, 2008, a total of 335,723 UARs were outstanding, which have been awarded under the 2006 LTIP at an exercise price of \$45.35 per TEPPCO Unit to certain employees providing services directly to us.
 The UARs are subject to five year cliff vesting and are subject to forfeiture.
-When the UARs become payable, the awards will be redeemed in cash (or, in the sole discretion of our ACG Committee, TEPPCO Units or a combination of cash and TEPPCO Units) equal to the fair market value of TEPPCO Units subject to the UARs on the date of grant.
-In addition, for each calendar quarter from the grant date until the UARs become payable, each holder will receive a cash payment equal to the product of (i) the per TEPPCO Unit cash distribution paid to its unitholders during such calendar quarter less the quarterly distribution amount in effect at the time of grant multiplied by (ii) the number of TEPPCO Units subject to the UAR.
+When the UARs become payable, the awards will be redeemed in cash (or, in the sole discretion of our ACG Committee, TEPPCO Units or a combination of cash and TEPPCO Units) equal to the fair market value of the TEPPCO Units subject to the UARs on the payment date over the fair market value of the TEPPCO Units subject to the UARs on the date of grant.
+In addition, for each calendar quarter from the grant date until the UARs become payable, each holder will receive a cash payment equal to the product of (i) the per Unit cash distribution paid to its unitholders during such calendar quarter less the quarterly distribution amount in effect at the time of grant multiplied by (ii) the number of TEPPCO Units subject to the UAR.
 UARs awarded to employees are accounted for as liability awards under SFAS 123(R) since the current intent is to settle the awards in cash.